 Additionally, the CARES Act subsequently expanded under the Consolidated Appropriations Act (CAA) and contained a business relief provision known as the Employee Retention Credit (ERC), a refundable payroll tax credit for "qualified wages" paid to retain full-time employees.
 Employers qualified either under a gross receipts decline test or a partial suspension of operations based on a government mandate.
-The University has filed and received credits totaling \$2,737,760, which is recorded as grant revenue in the 2022 statement of activities.
+At June 30, 2023 and 2022, the University had recorded a receivable of \$2,737,760, which is included within accounts and notes receivable in the consolidated statements of financial position.
+These credits are recorded as grant revenue in the 2022 consolidated statement of activities.